-He said the navigator was designed to be a comprehensive, easy-to-use tool to help individuals and their loved ones sort through a growing universe of treatment options, to find the right provider.
+He said the navigator was designed to be a comprehensive, easy-to-use tool to help individuals and their loved ones sort through a growing universe of treatment options, to find the right provider and shop now.

 “We developed this tool to help address the alcohol ‘treatment gap,’” Koob said.
 “In any given year, less than 10 percent of individuals diagnosed with alcohol use disorder receive treatment, and many of them do not receive the type of care that best fits their needs.
 A big reason for that, we believe, is that people with alcohol use disorder often don’t know where to turn for help.
 The Alcohol Treatment Navigator offers a comprehensive strategy to help people search for professionally-led, evidence-based alcohol treatment, which should improve their chances for success.”